GunarajPoojary/Gravity_Manipulation_Puzzle/README.md

 # Gravity Manipulation Puzzle

-Prototype of a gravity-based puzzle mechanic where players can manipulate gravity directions to navigate the environment.
+A quick prototype of a gravity-based puzzle mechanic where players can manipulate gravity directions to navigate the environment.
 The system includes cube collection, free-fall avoidance, and time-based challenges, showcasing creative use of physics and player control within Unity.

-## 🎮 Gameplay Overview
+## Gameplay Overview
 ![Demo](Media/GravityShiftMechanicDesktop.gif)
 - Collect all available collectible cubes within the time limit.
 - Shift gravity dynamically to navigate tricky terrains.
 - Avoid free-fall events and time-outs that result in game over.
 - Enjoy a hologram preview system for visualizing gravity shifts before applying them.

-## 🚀 Features
+## Features

 - **Gravity Shift System**: Preview and apply gravity direction changes based on player input.
 - **Free-Fall Detection**: Detect when the player falls too far and trigger a game over.